bbaltaxe/basicneeds/README.md

 ## Merge instructions
 1. Create a pull request to merge master into your branch (not into master)
+2. If there are merge conflicts
-2. Resolve any merge conflicts that are listed on the pull request
+2a.
+Resolve any merge conflicts that are listed on the pull request 2b.
+Test to verify your branch still works as intended 2c.
+Commit the merge into your branch
 3. Test to verify your branch still works as intended
 4. Commit the merge into your branch
 5. Create a pull request that merges your branch into master